 Fun Fact: Historically, the best time to visit Roozengarde’s display garden and tulip fields has been between April 7 and April 25.

 Tulip Town Display Garden and Fields

 Open from 9am to 7pm

-Admission: $10 per person daily; children 6-11 $5 per person; children 5 and under are free
+Admission for Tulip Town: $10 (service fees not included) per person; children 6-11 $5 per person; children 5 and under are free.

 Other Things to Do in Skagit Valley During the Skagit Valley Tulip Festival

 Visiting nearby towns is one of the best things to do when you’re already in the area.
 La Conner is a cute coastal town and Mount Vernon is always great.
 Plus they’re amazing places to grab a meal or snack while you’re in the valley for the tulip festival.